 The plant likes a tight container.
 Crowded roots will aid in keeping the plant size in check.
 You want to repot in order to replace the old potting soil and remove fertilizer salt deposits that build up.
 When repotting, use a palm potting soil.
 Or, you can use a general purpose soil amended with a cup of clean builder’s sand.

 Areca palms are planted from seed, usually many seeds to a single pot or cluster.
 It is unusual to find areca palm seeds, but if you do, you can germinate them at home by planting them at a uniform depth in the seed-starting soil.
 Orange-colored seeds, which are older, have a better germination rate than newer, greener seeds.
 Germination takes about six weeks under the best conditions with soil over 80 F and relatively high humidity.

 The popular areca palm is the Dypsis lutescens, which is planted heavily all over the world.
 There are a few other related palms, including the triangle palm (D. decaryi) and betel nut palm (Areca catechu), but these are rare outside tropical or subtropical regions.

 Several leaf-spotting fungi attack areca palms.
-The end result is a palm that has a fairly narrow range of tolerances and isn't likely to last long.
-Rather than fret over it, it's probably better to discard yellowing or declining areca palms and replace them.
+The end result is a palm that has a fairly narrow range of tolerances and is not likely to last long.
+Rather than fret over it, it is probably better to discard yellowing or declining areca palms and replace them.
 Areca palms are vulnerable to pests, including mites, aphids, mealy bugs, scale, and whitefly.
 If possible, identify the infestation as early as possible and treat with the least toxic option.